 Regular Ticket Prices

-Regular tickets for Vancouver Fringe Festival shows start at $15 each.
+In 2025 regular tickets for Vancouver Fringe Festival shows start at about $20 each.
 Organizers encourage everyone to book online.

 Fringe Membership Fees

-Important Note: You must present your Fringe Membership at each performance.
-Failure to do so requires the purchase of an additional Fringe Membership for $10.
+Important Note: You have to present your Fringe Membership at each performance.

-For tickets and full details about the shows, see the Vancouver Fringe Festival‘s website.
+For tickets and full details about the shows when they become available, see the Vancouver Fringe Festival‘s website.

 Special Rates

-$15 per show is inexpensive for live theatre, but Fringe tickets are sometimes obtainable even cheaper than that in the form of Multi-Buy passes.
+Fringe tickets are sometimes obtainable even cheaper than normal in the form of Multi-Buy passes.
 They are for people who love theatre and want to attend multiple shows.
-They come in groups of five, 10 and 25 shows, are available in limited quantities and frequently sell out.
+They come in groups of six, 10 and 30 shows, are available in limited quantities and frequently sell out.

 For tickets and full details about the shows, visit vancouverfringe.com.